 10 Fun Facts About Mice You May Not Have Known

-Take note, these may apply to your ‘bumps in the night’, the holes in your socks, or your missing snacks…
+Take note, these mice facts may help you better understand those ‘bumps in the night’, the holes in your socks, or your missing snacks…

 1. Their Urine Has a Fluorescent Glow